-- We have in the past and may in the future acquire other companies or technologies, which could divert our management's attention, result in dilution to our stockholders and otherwise disrupt our operations and adversely affect our operating results. - Business disruptions could seriously harm our future revenue and financial condition and increase our costs and expenses. - If we fail to develop widespread brand awareness, our business may suffer. - · Our marketing efforts depend significantly on our ability to receive positive references from our existing customers. - If we become subject to product liability or other litigation, we may incur substantial liabilities and may be required to limit commercialization of our current and any future products. - We are subject to changes in and interpretations of financial accounting matters that govern the measurement of our performance, one or more of which could adversely affect our business. - Failure to manage our future growth effectively could increase our expenses, decrease our revenue and prevent us from implementing our business strategy. - Our estimates of market opportunity and forecasts of market growth may prove to be inaccurate, and even if the market in which we compete achieves the forecasted growth, our business could fail to grow at similar rates, if at all. - The industry-and market-related estimates we rely upon are based on various assumptions and may prove to be inaccurate. - We are exposed to risks related to our international operations and failure to manage these risks may adversely affect our operating results and financial condition. - · The United Kingdom's vote to leave the European Union will have uncertain effects and could adversely affect us.
+- We have in the past and may in the future acquire other companies or technologies, which could divert our management's attention, result in dilution to our stockholders and otherwise disrupt our operations and adversely affect our operating results. - Business disruptions, including from natural disasters and the COVID-19 pandemic, among other things, could seriously harm our future revenue and financial condition and increase our costs and expenses. - · Our marketing efforts depend significantly on our ability to receive positive references from our existing customers. - Our estimates of market opportunity and forecasts of market growth may prove to be inaccurate, and even if the market in which we compete achieves the forecasted growth, our business could fail to grow at similar rates, if at all.